yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 ### Continuous Reconciliation

-`Reconciliation` is actually the earliest concept in Kubernetes, which means `the process of ensuring that the actual state of the system is consistent with the expected state`.
+`Reconciliation` is the earliest concept in Kubernetes, which means `the process of ensuring that the actual state of the system is consistent with the expected state`.
 The specific way is to install an agent in the target environment.
 Once the actual state does not match the expected state, the agent will automatically repair it.
 The repair here is more advanced than Kubernetes' fault self-healing.
-Even if the arrangement list of the cluster is manually modified, the cluster will be restored to the state described by the list in Git warehouse.
+Even if the arrangement list of the cluster is manually modified, the cluster will be restored to the state described by the list in the Git warehouse.

-In view of these design philosophies, let's take a look at the workflow of GitOps:
+Given these design philosophies, let's take a look at the workflow of GitOps:

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-12-068353e55afcd793c412301cdb027c15.jpg)